Clifford the Big Red Dog

-Clifford the Big Red Dog is an American children's book series and media franchise focusing on the adventures of an 8-year-old blonde-haired girl named Emily Elizabeth and her titular pet: a gigantic, love-filled, red-furred dog named Clifford.
+Clifford the Big Red Dog is an American children's book series and media franchise focusing on the adventures of 8-year-old Emily Elizabeth and her titular, gigantic, love-filled, red-furred pet dog.
 It was first published in 1963 and was written by Norman Bridwell.
 There are 91 books in the series, with the final two released posthumously after Bridwell's death in 2014.
-The premise has been adapted into animation, video games, stage productions, and live-action, with the 2021 film being the most recent as of 2025.
+The premise has been adapted into animation, video games, stage productions, and live-action, with the 2021 film being the most recent as of 2026.
 Clifford is the official mascot of Scholastic Corporation.

 Concept and creation

 The character was inspired by author Norman Bridwell's childhood desire to own a dog the size of a horse.
-In 1962, Bridwell included paintings of what would become Clifford the Big Red Dog (who was named ‘Tiny’ at the time) in a portfolio of children's literature illustrations.
+In 1962, Bridwell included paintings of what would become Clifford the Big Red Dog (named 'Tiny' at the time) in a portfolio of children's literature illustrations.
 In the process of showcasing his portfolio for publishing houses, Susan Hirschman at Harper & Row suggested Bridwell turned his drawings into a children's story.
 Bridwell then developed a story around the dog and his owner, which he would eventually submit to Scholastic.
 His wife suggested the name "Clifford" after her imaginary friend from her childhood, and Emily Elizabeth was named after Bridwell's daughter.
 The first book in the series was originally published by Scholastic in 1963.